automayt/silkrules/examples.md

 `rwfilter --type=all --protocol=0-255 --pass=stdout | rwstats --top --count=10 --field=protocol --value=bytes,packets,records`

+* Determine the top 10 externally facing RDP IP address and how many external addresses are connecting to it, as well as how many total bytes made up that conversation.
+In cases where the byte count might represent real data moving across, you could then filter down on the local address and do a rwstats for the external addresses themselves that make up the majority of the data.

+`rwfilter --type=in --protocol=6 --dport=3389 --pass=stdout | rwstats --top --count=10 --field=dip --value=distinct:sip`

 ## Examples from http://tools.netsa.cert.org/silk/analysis-handbook.pdf

 * TCP and UDP traffic, but leveraging --python-expr to match records with the same sport and dport.
 Example 5.2.3